Investment on the route down, what can go wrong!

 From your current plan built with us we already know:

-We can also ask…How long would you like to more closely match the expected income payments for?
+We can also ask…How long would you like to place the expected income payments in Income based funds for?
 We allow a range between 5 and 10 years.

 By providing this information to a provider and investment manager they can split your pot between three suitable funds.